The rules of The North International Music Competition

 The contestants will be judged based solely on the submitted recordings.

 PRE-SCREENING (FREE ENTRY)

-Participants are required to submit a video recording of their performance (YouTube link or other online video platform) by email.
-Within the same email, please include your name, age and nationality; name of the piece and composer; and the competition you apply for.
+To apply for free for the pre-screening submit a video recording of the performance (YouTube link or other online video platform) by email.
+Within the same email, please include your name, age and nationality, name of the piece and composer.

 Please send your submissions between June 1 – October 1 to the following email address: email@example.com